Killing Repetition

 Recall the phrase, “You only live once.”
 So does your prose.

-After you read a few several Stephen King novels you’ll realize they are for the most part quite different from each other.
-The Dark Half isn't anything like Dolores Claiborne, which is far and away from The Stand.
+After you read a few Stephen King novels, you’ll realize they are quite different from each other.
+The Dark Half isn't like Dolores Claiborne and is far and away different from The Stand.
 Two of my favorite pop music groups are Wings and Styx because of the variations in musical themes within and between their songs.
-Billy Joel’s songs are so different from each other that some listeners may not realize the same person sings all of them.
+Billy Joel’s songs are so different from each other that some listeners may not realize they are from the same person.

 How about Johann Sebastian Bach?
 If you study his works, notably The Well-Tempered Clavier, you’ll quickly realize he rarely repeated a melodic phrase or harmonic mechanism without variation.
 Everywhere you look, great art provides vibrant, fresh combinations.